eduvpn/documentation/PROFILE_CONFIG.md

 connecting without updating the configuration, unless the eduVPN/Let's Connect! applications are used:

-* `twoFactor`: only _enabling_ `twoFactor` will result in the client being unable to connect as the client needs a special configuration flag asking for username and password, when `twoFactor` is disabled, providing them anyway will be ignored by the server;
 * `tlsProtection`: client cannot handle a change here;
 * `enableCompression`: client cannot handle a change here;